Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/pin-puk-mgmt-key.md

 You changed the PIN and PUK when you first got the YubiKey.
 Now, you decide you want to change the PIN again.
 This is certainly allowed, simply call the [Change Reference Data command](commands.md#change-reference-data).

+## PIN only

+It is possible to set a YubiKey to be PIN only.
+This means the YubiKey is configured to require he PIN only when performing operations, even those functions that normally require management key authentication.

+> [!Warning]
+> A YubiKey in PIN only mode is less secure than one that requires the management
+> key.
+However, there are applications for which entering a management key is simply not
+> possible, so this feature is offered.

+There are two ways to achieve this: PIN-protected and PIN-derived.
+It is possible to have both methods active for a YubiKey.

+> [!Warning]
+> PIN-derived mode is not secure.
+You should not use this technique.
+It is offered only
+> for backwards compatibility.

+Yubico recommends that if you must set a YubiKey to PIN only, you set it to use only PIN-protected.

+### Minidriver compatibility

+The Yubico minidriver will configure a YubiKey to PIN-protected mode.
+Hence, if you know that your application will be running alongside Microsoft Windows machines using the YubiKey Minidriver, you should strongly consider adding support for setting YubiKeys to PIN-protected mode.